Wishing yourself a speedy recovery - the value of the mind in body healing

 It is a fact of sports, competitive or not, that sportspeople get injured.
 Traditional medicine recommends rest and relaxation with gentle exercise during the recovery process, and this is sometimes a difficult regime to stick with (often there are disastrous consequences in not sticking to it).
 It is clearly important to speed the recovery process as much as possible, and the evidence drawn on above suggests that hypnosis may be utilised as part of treatment during a recovery period.

 Underlying Psychological Causes

 Liggett (2000) describes a case study of a football player who often has painful calf muscles during practice and in games.
 Physiologically the pain seemed to be caused when exercise caused the muscle to expand beyond the capacity of the muscle compartment.
-However the pain did not occur every time he exercised the leg, this pointed to an underlying psychological cause.
-Under hypnosis the athlete revealed that there was an event in their past (not being selected for a senior level college team) that seemed to seed times when there was an onset of the pain.
-Specifically the pain seemed to occur when he believed that someone was outperforming him.
+However, the pain did not occur every time he exercised the leg, this pointed to an underlying psychological cause.
+Under hypnosis the athlete revealed that there was an event in their past (not being selected for a senior level college team) that seeded times when there was an onset of the pain.
+Specifically, the pain seemed to occur when he believed that someone was outperforming him.
 The secondary gain here is that the pain gives the athlete an excuse for not performing as well as his competitor.

 As well as addressing the psychological aspects of injury, the power of the mind can be brought in to play in the healing process itself.
 The body has a remarkable capacity to heal itself, as it demonstrates in the rapid healing of a deep cut, a broken bone or a torn ligament.
 The role of the mind in this process is still very much debated.